Festival Prep

 6:00 p.m. – 8:00 p.m.

-PLEASE NOTE: The member meeting will NOT be held at Bayfront Festival Park and you will not be able to drop off kegs at the reefer truck during or after the member meeting.
-See the “Festival Basics & Timeline” section (coming soon) for reefer truck hours.
+All brewery, brewpub, and brewery-in-planning members are invited (you do NOT have to be participating in APN to attend).
+Beet to share is welcome!
+Thank you to Ursa Minor for volunteering your space!
+After the meeting, join us over at the taproom!
+PLEASE NOTE: You will not be able to drop off kegs at the reefer truck during or after the member meeting.
+See the “Festival Basics & Timeline” section for reefer truck hours.

 MEMBER TICKETS